MarkH857/cse15l-lab-reports/index.md

 This is a testing paragraph 1.

 Testing paragraph 2.
 LETS GOOOOO

+This is making a new edit made on VS Code.

 Testing ***line breaks***.
 Here is **line 1**.
 And here is *line 2*.